This is the multi-page printable view of this section. Click here to print.

 | Resource ID | Unique resource ID in the service |

-| Creator | User who created the service |
+| constructor | User who created the service |

-| Editor | User who modified the service information |
+| editor | User who edited the service information |

-| Modified Time | The time when service information was modified |
+| Modification date | Date and time the service information was modified |

-| Bucket Name | The name of the Samsung Cloud Platform Object Storage bucket where the registry’s data is stored |
+| Bucket name | The name of the Samsung Cloud Platform Object Storage bucket where the registry data is stored |

-| Usage | Data usage for the Object Storage bucket for the corresponding registry |
+| Usage | Data usage of the Object Storage bucket for the registry |

-| Endpoint | Access type for the registry endpoint |
+| endpoint | Access type for the registry endpoint

 |

-| Public Endpoint | Public endpoint URL available within Samsung Cloud Platform network |
+| Private endpoint | Private endpoint URL available within the Samsung Cloud Platform network

 |